 Western Australia is an ancient land and the story of Perth is far deeper than that represented by its urban fabric.

 In his book Perth, David Whish-Wilson tells the story of Fanny Balbuk, a Nyoongar woman who refused to accept the floor-plan set down by the Swan River colonists and continued to take the exact tracks taken by her Aboriginal ancestors, even if they happened to pass through houses.
 As Whish-Wilson puts it:

 “Balbuk’s story has always been a reminder to me that beneath the geometric frame of the modern city - the bar-graph rectangles of concrete, glass and steel across the skyline - there exist footpads worn smooth over millennia that snake up through the sheoak and marri woodland and into the city’s heart.”

 BE A PART OF THE HISTORIC HEART PROJECT

 The Historic Heart Project is supported by the City of Perth and the State Government.
-We also have a number of local corporate partners - including Curtin University, Mirvac, FJM Property, BGC Development, Miss Mauds, Lease Equity and EY.
+We also have a number of local corporate partners - including Curtin University, Mirvac, FJM Property, BGC Development, Woodside and EY.

 We continue to seek the support of the local community to help bring our vision to life.
 If you would like to be a part of this project, please do not hesitate to contact us.